Satyendra Kumar Jain: MLA third term (2020–2025)

 Jain was re-elected for the third time in a row from Shakur Basti Assembly Constituency with a margin of 7,592 votes in the 2020 Assembly elections.
 He served in third term as Delhi Health Minister in the Third Kejriwal ministry.
 He formerly served as Minister of Health & Family Welfare, Industries, Home, PWD, Power, Water, Urban Development and Irrigation & flood control, Government of NCT of Delhi.

 In 2022, Jain was appointed in charge of the Assembly election in Himachal Pradesh.

 Jain has been accused by the Enforcement Directorate of money laundering after CBI filed a case in 2017.
 Jain was questioned in 2018 after which there was no major progress in the case.

 In early 2022, AAP leader Arvind Kejriwal stated that he had information from sources that government agencies were planning to arrest Jain just before the 2022 Punjab Legislative Assembly election.
 AAP won the Punjab elections.
 Jain had stated, "They (ED) are welcome to come whenever they want.
 Even before this, they have raided me twice but all has been in vain.
 This is all politics and they did it during the last Punjab elections also.
 ED, CBI all are welcome.
 I am ready, if they want to arrest me, they can arrest me."
 In May 2022, ED arrested him in the 2017 case.
 Delhi deputy chief minister Manish Sisodia condemned the arrest and called it a fake case.

-On 10 October 2022, the Delhi High Court closed all ongoing legal proceedings against Satyendar Jain under the Benami Transaction (Prohibition) Amendment Act.
+On 10 October 2022, the Delhi High Court closed all ongoing legal proceedings against Satyendra Jain under the Benami Transaction (Prohibition) Amendment Act.
 The decision was made after Jain appealed for the same in the High Court in 2017.
 The said transactions were made between 2011 and March 2016.
 The laws under which Jain was charged came into effect in November 2016, so they did not apply in his case.

 He was defeated in the 2025 Assembly elections by a margin of 20,998 votes to BJP candidate Karnail Singh.